 3. Tracking Force

-The tracking force is the amount of pressure the stylus puts on the record.
+The tracking force is the pressure the stylus puts on the record.
 Too much force can damage the record, while too little force can result in poor sound quality.
-Check your turntable’s manual for the recommended tracking force range and choose a cartridge that falls within that range.
+Check your turntable’s manual for the recommended tracking force range and choose a cartridge within that range.

 4. Output Voltage